 For a really mystical and inviting atmosphere, it's generally recommended to place path lights about 10 feet apart.
 However, the ideal spacing can vary depending on the brightness of the lights, so you might need to do some fine-tuning once they're installed.

-We charged the lights under two conditions: clear skies and cloudy weather.
-Almost all the products charged well under clear skies and stayed lit throughout the night.
-However, the real difference came when we tested them under cloudy weather conditions.
+In our tests, we charged the lights under two conditions: clear skies and cloudy weather.
+Almost all of the products charged well under clear skies and stayed lit throughout the night.
+We noticed areal difference when we tested those same products under cloudy weather conditions.

 In contrast, glass and stainless steel are highly resistant to UV rays and can withstand the effects of sunlight much better.
 Stainless steel is also less prone to rust, making it more durable for long-term use.